ntsd/thought-works-interview/README.md

 ### Trains Problem

-I have solve this problem by these algorithms with graph structure.
+I had solved this problem with these algorithms with graph structure.

 ##### 1. Depth-first Search (DFS)